 How to Get an Apartment For Rent in New York With a Criminal Record

 HUD (Department of Housing and Urban Development) protects against discrimination based on gender, race, age, sexual orientation, and religion in housing matters, but does not explicitly state those with a criminal record as a protected class.

 Know Your Rights

-Even though HUD does not list those with criminal records or convicted felonies as a protected class, in a new decision in 2016 interpretive of the Fair Housing Act, landlords may be in violation of the law if they reject potential tenants with criminal records.
+Even though HUD does not list those with criminal records or convicted felonies as a protected class, in a decision in 2016 interpretive of the Fair Housing Act, landlords may violate the law if they reject potential tenants with criminal records.

-However, common sense tells us that felonies like burglary, larceny, sexual assault, murder, arson, fraud, tax evasion, and drug-related convictions or misdemeanors like domestic violence may understandably prevent you from getting an apartment you want.
+However, common sense tells us that offenses like burglary, larceny, sexual assault, murder, arson, fraud, tax evasion, and drug-related convictions or misdemeanors like domestic violence may understandably prevent you from getting an apartment you want.

 If you feel you were unfairly discriminated against, you can get advice from a legal professional experienced in housing discrimination.

 For certain charges, arrests, and convictions, it is possible to seal your record or even get them expunged.